 The bed will move slowly into the gantry and then slowly out again.
 Throughout the scan, you may be asked to hold your breath for a few seconds.

-A typical CT will last between 5 – 30 minutes.
+A CTCS will generally last between 5 – 30 minutes.